northeastern-rc/rc-public-documentation/docs/source/using-ood/introduction.md

 % </video>

 :::{note}
 OOD is a web-based application.
 You access it by using a web browser.
 Like many web-based applications, it has compatibility issues with specific web browsers.
-For optimal results, use OOD with newer Chrome, Firefox, or Internet Explorer versions.
+Use OOD with newer Chrome, Firefox, or Internet Explorer versions for optimal results.
 OOD does not currently support Safari or mobile devices (phones and tablets).
 :::